Table of contents

 You’ll begin the hike to Amethyst Lake at the Christmas Meadows Trailhead

 From Salt Lake City, head east on I-80 through Parley’s Canyon.
 Just past Kimball Junction, take exit 146 for HWY 40.
 Drive another 3.5 miles and take exit 4, Kamas.
 At the first light in town, turn left.
-At the Chevron Station, turn right on to the Mirror Lake Highway.
+At the Chevron Station, turn right onto the Mirror Lake Highway.
 Drive 46 miles until you see the sign for Stillwater Campground.
 The unsigned turnoff for Christmas Meadows is 0.2 miles past the Stillwater Campground sign, to the right.
 You’ll immediately be on a dirt road signed UT 150.
 Travel 4 miles to the parking lot and trailhead.

 Campsites